On geometrically transitive Hopf algebroids: Abstract groupoids: General notions and basic properties

 \subsection{Correspondence between transitive groupoids and principal group-sets}

-A particular example of principal groupoids-bisets are of course principal group-sets.
+A particular example of principal groupoids-bisets are, of course, principal group-sets.
 As we will see below transitive groupoids are characterized by these group-sets.
-Precisely, there is a (non canonical) correspondence between transitive groupoids and principal group-sets.
+Precisely, there is a (non canonical) correspondence between transitive groupoids and principal group-sets, as we will show in this subsection.